ErandBizati/TravelEye/README.md

   This value represents the strength of the signal for it to be considered found.
 TravelEye collects data for all signals that were on the search list, however it only shows signals that we found to be above the threshold.
   This value can be changed to make TravelEye more or less sensitive for finding signals

-  This value is contained in *MultiSigDetection.py*.
+  This value is contained in `MultiSigDetection.py` using the `THRESHOLD` variable.
 The threshold is measured in decibels

   *Caution: The UI and threshold was adjusted to only show the most prominent signals in order to not overwhelm the user with too many signals which might not be relevant.
 Making the threshold too low may cause all signals to be displayed which could break the UI*